maxkant1/FG-TILEGLUE/USAGE/usage.md

 ## Workflow:

 Let's suppose we want to eliminate seams at the top boundary of tile 3104954.
-We need to ungzip the btg file of tile 3104954 and of tile 3104962 and save the btg files in a work folder (you can easely check tiles name using [FG-maps](https://scenery.flightgear.org/map/)). then you need to calculate and save the bottom boundary of tile 3104962:
+We need to ungzip the btg file of tile 3104954 and of tile 3104962 and save the btg files in a work folder (you can easily check tiles name using [FG-maps](https://scenery.flightgear.org/map/)). then you need to calculate and save the bottom boundary of tile 3104962:

 -i C:\TEST\3104962.btg -oTBtop 41.00